bM7tcHF88GBxDni/capital-quiz-react/README.md

 - This repository is a React front end that consumes a Lambda repository (capital-quiz-severless-node).

 - Please run both repositories simultaneously.
+This is the React repository, find the [Serverless repository here](https://github.com/johnson-singh-software/capital-quiz-serverless-node).

 ## How To Run Locally